ArminKleinert/shaza/README.md

 ## TODO List

+- Make the compiler accept arguments and create output and stuff...
 - Write documentation for `meta` and anonymous arguments.
 - Make Shaza self-hosting step-by-step.
 - Implement tail-recursion and make compiler turn statements into expressions.